cabinetoffice/node-web-template/README.md

-# DO NOT COMMIT TO THIS REPOSITORY
+# DO NOT COMMIT TO THE MAIN BRANCH OF THIS REPOSITORY
 Keep each prototype on a seperate branch please.